collective-soundworks/soundworks/ROADMAP.md

 - improve workflow (ex. more audioStreamManager robust audioStream caching system)
 - improve reconnection of client(s)
 - review the way that services are configured
+- checkin - indexes by client types

 - create a cli to create app, new clients etc.
 - formalize States, Stores and Flows.

+- platform - create an `fullscreen` alias for `full-screen`

+- automagically overide config options using url params